filiplizon/filiplizon/README.md

 ## Hi, nice to see you here 👋

-I'm Filip Lizoń, student of computer science at "Wyższa Szkoła Informatyki i Zarządzania" in Wroclaw.
+I'm Filip Lizoń, graduate of IT studies currently working as Frontend Developer at Neonet.

 <h3>Contact</h3>